-SCI's insurance must be primary insurance and non-contributory with respect to all other available sources.
-SCI will obtain and maintain at its own expense, during the entire term of this contract the following type(s) and amounts of insurance:

-- 1. Commercial General Liability in the amount of \$2,000,000.00 combined single limit Bodily Injury and Property Damage.
-Pima County is to be named as an additional insured for all operations performed within the scope of the contract between county and SCI; - 2.
-Commercial or Business automobile liability coverage for owned, non-owned and hired vehicles used in the performance of this contract with limits in the amount of \$1,000,000.00 combined single limit or \$1,000,000.00 Bodily injury, \$1,000,000.00 Property Damage; - 3.
-Professional Services, professional liability insurance in the amount of \$1,000,000.00; and - 4.
-Workers' compensation coverage, including employees' liability coverage.
+- 5.1 INSURANCE: SCI's insurance shall be primary insurance and non-contributory with respect to all other available sources.
+SCI shall obtain and maintain at its own expense, during the entire term of this contract the following type(s) and amounts of insurance: - 5.1.1 Commercial General Liability in the amount of \$2,000,000.00 combined single limit Bodily Injury and Property Damage.
+Pima County is to be named as an additional insured for all operations performed within the scope of the contract between County and SCI; - 5.1.2 Commercial or Business automobile liability coverage for owned, non-owned and hired vehicles used in the performance of this contract with limits in the amount of \$1,000,000.00 combined single limit or \$1,000,000.00 Bodily injury, \$1,000,000.00 Property Damage; - 5.1.3 Professional Services, professional liability insurance in the amount of \$1,000,000.00; and - 5.1.4 Workers' compensation coverage, including employees' liability coverage.

-SCI must provide county with current certificates of insurance.
+SCI shall provide County with current certificates of insurance.
 All certificates of insurance must provide for guaranteed thirty (30) days written notice to the COUNTY of cancellation, nonrenewal or material change.

-B. INDEMNITY

-SCI will indemnify, defend, and hold harmless COUNTY, its officers, employees and agents from and against any and all suits, actions, legal administrative proceedings, claims or demands and costs attendant thereto, arising out of any act, omission, fault or negligence by SCI, its agents, employees or anyone under its direction or control or on its behalf in connection with performance of this contract.
+5.2 INDEMNITY: SCI shall indemnify, defend, and hold harmless COUNTY, its officers, employees and agents from and against any and all suits, actions, legal administrative proceedings, claims or demands and costs attendant thereto, arising out of any act, omission, fault or negligence by SCI, its agents, employees or anyone under its direction or control or on its behalf in connection with performance of this contract.